Lysxia/twentyseven/README.md

 Inspired by Herbert Kociemba's
 *Cube Explorer*.

-This project builds two executables.
+This project builds an executable `twophase`.

-`tstables [directory]` precomputes some move tables and saves two binary files `phase1` and `phase2` in the given directory, or in `$HOME/.tseven/` if there is no argument.

-`twophase [directory]` uses those files to initialize, in about 10s, and waits for an input.
+`twophase initializes, in about 10s, and waits for an input.
 The input must be a string of `u`, `l`, `f`, `r`, `b`, `d`, or their upper case counterparts, terminated by a newline (no spaces);